ma799/RealStateApp/README.md

 1. Copy the environment template:

    Create file name .env
-   cp .env.example to .env
+   then copy the .env.example to .env file

 🧰 Dependency Installation